o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ### Usage

-Returns the first path of an engine that has the specified "engine_name" value.
+Returns the first path of an engine that has the specified `engine_name` value.

 ```cmd
 o3de.bat get-registered --engine-name ENGINE_NAME
 ```

-Returns the first path of a project that has the specified "project_name" value.
+Returns the first path of a project that has the specified `project_name` value.

 ```cmd
 o3de.bat get-registered --project-name PROJECT_NAME
 ```

-Returns the first path of a Gem that has the specified "gem_name" value.
+Returns the first path of a Gem that has the specified `gem_name` value.

 ```cmd
 o3de.bat get-registered --gem-name GEM_NAME
 ```

-Returns the first path of a template that has the specified "template_name" value.
+Returns the first path of a template that has the specified `template_name` value.

 ```cmd
 o3de.bat get-registered --template-name TEMPLATE_NAME
 ```

-Returns the first path of a restricted directory that has the specified "restricted_name" value.
+Returns the first path of a restricted directory that has the specified `restricted_name` value.

 ```cmd
 o3de.bat get-registered --restricted-name RESTRICTED_NAME
 ```

-Returns the first URI for a repository that has the specified "repo_name" value.
+Returns the first URI for a repository that has the specified `repo_name` value.

 ```cmd
 o3de.bat get-registered --repo-name REPO_NAME